Antonio de Erauso: Travels in the New World

-However, the man who was wounded in the face came to challenge him again accompanied by two friends.
-Erauso went to the fight with another person, and in the fight the man's friend was killed.
-He was again imprisoned, and after his master saved him again, he gave Erauso money and a letter of recommendation and sent him to Lima, which was the capital of the Viceroyalty of Peru.
-He gave the letter of recommendation to Diego de Solarte, a very rich merchant and greater consul of Lima, and after a few days Erauso was given his shop.
+two friends.
+Erauso also had a companion in the ensuing fight; one of his challenger's friends was killed, and Erauso was blamed and imprisoned.
+Although his master saved him again, he gave Erauso money and a letter of recommendation and sent him away to Lima, capital of the Viceroyalty of Peru.

+Erauso gave the letter to Diego de Solarte, a very rich merchant and greater consul of Lima.
+After a few days Erauso was given a shop to manage.
 He was responsible for the business for nine months, but was fired when discovered fondling a woman, the sister of his master's wife.

-After being dismissed, he found a company recruiting, whose aim was the conquest of Chile and, beset by the need to find a new occupation, he enlisted under the command of Captain Gonzalo Rodriguez.
-Erauso was accompanied by 1600 men from Lima to the city of Concepción.
-From 1617-19 he worked as a llama-driver from Chuquisaca to the great mining center of Potosí, and was then recruited as a soldier.
+He next found a company recruiting to conquer Chile.
+Erauso enlisted under the command of Captain Gonzalo Rodriguez.
+Erauso was part of a force of 1600 men traveling from Lima to Concepción.
+From 1617 to 1619 he worked as a llama-driver for transport of goods between Chuquisaca and the great silver mining center of Potosí.
+There he was recruited as a soldier.